Why Your Homepage Isn't Converting (And How to Fix It)

 - Vague benefit statements (“empower teams,” “drive growth”)

 The fix: Rewrite your headline and subheadline to pass the “drunk stranger at a bar” test.
-If you couldn’t explain your product to someone after three drinks, your messaging is too complex.
+If you couldn’t explain your product to someone after three drinks, the messaging is too complex.

 Most homepages fail because they treat all information as equally important.
-Everything screams for attention.
+Everything competes for attention.
 Nothing breaks through.

 Visitors need hierarchy: